Where is Roger's House located?

 What does my child do while he or she is at Roger's House?

 The type of activities that the child will engage in will vary significantly based on their unique needs and the type of care they are receiving.
-In general, Roger's House aims to provide a "home away from home".
+In general, Roger's House aims to provide a "home away from home" in an adapted, inclusive environment.

-The child will be engaged based on a "play plan" developed in consultation with the Child Life Specialist and the care team.
+The child will be engaged based on a "play plan" developed in consultation with the Child Life Specialist, the Recreation Therapist and the care team.
+Therapeutic play activities are provided on a daily basis for all children.
 Roger's House has a playroom with lots of toys and activities.
 We have a Snoezelen Room that provides multi-sensory stimulation.
 Roger's House also has many wonderful volunteers who spend time with the children at play.

 My child has complex medical needs - can he or she be cared for at Roger's House?